adiser/saa-aggression-detection/README.md

     │   ├── example_custom_prefix_00004.jpg
     │   ├── example_custom_prefix_00005.jpg
 ```
-Note that classes are split per folder.
-I made a minor mistake, since I have also been experimenting with RGBD datasets, please keep the "_rgbd" suffix.
-This is to ensure the .txt split file can map to the correct folder

 # Generating your own file splits

 You can generate your own custom file splits for other datasets that you have.
-For example
 ```
-python generate_file_splits.py --num_splits 5 --pos_path data/aggressive --neg_path data/passive
+python generate_file_splits.py --num_splits 5 --pos_path frames/aggressive --neg_path frames/passive
 ```
 The above script will generate 5 file splits based on stratified sampling.
 The file splits is generated under the data/ directory